• XARAGUA

 Can.
 1499, recognizing ecclesiastical goods as exempt from confiscation or seizure,

-3.3 All Xaragua shipments, once sealed with canonical authorization, acquire the status of Sacra Militia Transitata (Sacred Military Transit) and fall under ecclesiastical jurisdiction, protected by international law and immune to foreign surveillance.
+3.3 All Xaragua shipments, once sealed with canonical and indigenous authorization, acquire the status of Sacra Militia Transitata (Sacred Military Transit) and fall under ecclesiastical jurisdiction, protected by international law and immune to foreign surveillance.

 ---